-That said, we would contend that the preservation of old vines in the Lodi appellation would be to the beneficial to all wineries, big and small.
-While large scale wineries would prefer lower priced grapes in order to profitably produce wines retailing between $8 and $18, quality is still a priority.
+That said, we would contend that the preservation of old vines in the Lodi appellation would be beneficial to all wineries, big and small.
+While large-scale wineries would prefer lower-priced grapes in order to profitably produce wines retailing between $8 and $18, quality is still a priority.
 In that price range, the average consumer often bases buying decisions on "comfort" brands—labels that the consumer feels will deliver a consistent level of quality.
 In order to remain competitive, wineries need grapes that meet consumer expectations.

-Here in Lodi, the best way we know to keep older vines in the ground is to recognize, and celebrated, these vineyards.
-The only reason why vineyards survive 50, 75 or over 100 years is because they are valued—by owners, caretakers, wineries, at least someone.
+Here in Lodi, the best way we know to keep older vines in the ground is to recognize and celebrated these vineyards.
+The only reason why vineyards survive 50, 75, or over 100 years is that they are valued—by owners, caretakers, wineries, or at least someone.
 A classic example is Lodi's oldest vineyard, called Bechthold, consisting of 25 acres of own-rooted Cinsaut that were planted in 1886 for a Stockton winery (called El Pinal) that went out of business during the 1920s.
-By the early 2000s, Bechthold's owners, Al Bechthold and Wanda Woock, fully acknowledged that it was costing them more to farm the vineyard than what they were getting for the grapes.
-But the vines remained in the ground, primarily for sentimental reasons—it was the first vineyard planted by Woock's great grandfather, Joseph Spenker.
+By the early 2000s, Bechthold's owners, Al Bechthold, and Wanda Woock, fully acknowledged that it was costing them more to farm the vineyard than what they were getting for the grapes.
+But the vines remained in the ground, primarily for sentimental reasons—it was the first vineyard planted by Woock's great-grandfather, Joseph Spencer.

 The Bechthold Vineyard, however, survived because it was eventually "discovered" by a number of small, specialty producers who came to value the soft, round yet spicy scented reds and rosés produced by these ancient vines, and they were willing to pay four times more for the fruit.
 The vineyard became so well known that, in 2014, the California State Fair named it the state's "Vineyard of the Year."